 Scrooby Water Troughs

 Water troughs enabled locomotives to replenish their water supply while in motion, thereby allowing trains to travel greater distances without a stop.
-Theywere long metal troughs fixed between the rails and filled with water.
-When about to pass over the trough a scoop beneath the locomotive or its tender was lowered from the cab by the fireman, using a handwheel.
+They were long metal troughs fixed between the rails and filled with water.
+When about to pass over the trough a scoop beneath the locomotive or its tender was lowered by the fireman, using a handwheel in the cab.
 The speed of forward motion forced water into the scoop, up the scoop pipe and into the locomotive's tanks or tender.

 Water troughs were provided at roughly 20 to 50 mile intervals on many main lines.
 The length of troughs on the East Coast Main Line was between 600-700 yards, so they could be sited only where the track was dead level for approaching half a mile.
 Trough locations familiar to Grantham footplate crews were at Langley (near Stevenage), Werrington (north of Peterborough), Muskham (north of Newark), Scrooby, and Wiske Moor (north of Northallerton).

-Passing over the water troughs at Scrooby, between Retford and Doncaster.
-A train hauled by a diesel locomotive approaches on the up line.
-'Dipping' water troughs caused a lot of spray, so old sleepers have been laid alongside the tracks to guard against the ballast being washed out.
+'Dipping' water troughs caused much intense spray, so old sleepers have been laid alongside the tracks to guard against the ballast being washed out.